A Scalable Nystrom-Based Kernel Two-Sample Test with Permutations: Related work

 \section{Related work}

 Hypothesis testing and two-sample testing have been widely studied for a long time, and we refer the reader to \tcite{lehmann_testing_2022} for a general introduction.

 \paragraph{Kernel-based test} The introduction of two-sample tests using the MMD and its unbiased estimators as test statistics is due to \tcite{gretton2007KernelMethod,gretton2012KernelTwosampleTest}.
 Based on either large deviation bounds or the asymptotic distribution of the unbiased test statistic, the authors derive test threshold values to achieve a target significance level $α$.
 Following this work, many variants have been proposed.
 For example, to address the issue that the standard kernel-MMD test statistic is a degenerate U-statistic under the null hypothesis, making its limiting distribution intractable, \tcite{shekhar2022PermutationfreeKernelTwosample} introduced cross-MMD.
 This quadratic-time MMD test statistic uses sample-splitting and studentization to ensure a limiting standard Gaussian distribution under the null.
 Departing from the MMD, other kernel-based test statistics have been explored.
 Since the MMD is an integral probability metric \pcite{muller1997integral}, MMD-based tests can be interpreted as identifying the most discriminative test function from a set of witness functions belonging to a reproducing kernel Hilbert space.
 Inspired by this interpretation, tests based on optimized witness functions have been proposed by \tcite{kubler2022WitnessTwoSampleTest} and \tcite{kubler2022AutoMLTwoSampleTest}.
-Other kernel-based metrics include kernel Fisher discriminant analysis \pcite{harchaoui2008TestingHomogeneityKernel}, and its variants regularized by truncation of the spectrum \pcite{ozier-lafontaine2024KernelbasedTestingSinglecella} or more general spectral filtering \pcite{hagrass2023SpectralRegularizedKernel}.
+Other kernel-based metrics include kernel Fisher discriminant analysis \pcite{harchaoui2008TestingHomogeneityKernel}, and its variants regularized by truncation of the spectrum \pcite{ozier-lafontaine2024KernelbasedTestingSinglecella} or more general spectral filtering \pcite{hagrass2024spectral}.
 This approach can be viewed as a kernelized version of Hotelling’s $T^2$ test statistic.
-Additional approaches include the kernel density ratio \pcite{kanamori2011DivergenceEstimationTwoSample} and kernel Stein discrepancies for goodness-of-fit tests \pcite{huggins2018RandomFeatureStein,kalinke2024NystromKernelStein}.
+Additional approaches include the kernel density ratio \pcite{kanamori2011DivergenceEstimationTwoSample}, kernel Stein discrepancies for goodness-of-fit tests \pcite{huggins2018RandomFeatureStein,kalinke2024nystr}, and test statistics based on covariance operators for independence testing \pcite{zhang2018LargescaleKernelMethods}.